YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/hwd/README.md

 TODO
 * <todo: consider, basic programming techniques in MicroPython, loops, text, numbers, >
 * <todo: consider, create distribution package and use with pipkin for Thonny IDE, from local host, >
+* <todo: consider, disable egg creation in build process, egg and egg.info are depricated and have no official standards specification, wheels in place of eggs, wheels have spce PEP 427 2012, >
+* <todo: consider, delete egg zip directory in Github repo under /src >

 DONE
 * <done: consider, flash RPi Pico with MicroPython>